gcfacchi/TomAugspurger.github.io/content/modern_8_scaling.md

 `df` (the dask DataFrame consisting of many pandas DataFrames) has a task graph with 5 calls to a parquet reader (one for each file), each of which produces a DataFrame when called.

-Calling additional methods on `df` add additional tasks to this graph.
-For example, our `most_common` has three additional calls
+Calling additional methods on `df` adds additional tasks to this graph.
+For example, our `most_common` Series has three additional calls

 - Select the `occupation` column (`__getitem__`)
 - Perform the value counts